nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 3.
 * 2b.
 User uses find food reviews command with the wrong syntax.
-    * 2a1.
+    * 2b1.
 FoodWhere sends an error message to the User, indicating that the syntax is incorrect, and attaches the correct syntax format in the message.

       Use case ends.

-**Use case 8: Clearing data**

-**Use case 12: Clearing data**
+**Use case 13: Clearing data**

 **Preconditions**
 - User is currently using FoodWhere.